kapresoft/wow-addon-suite/README.md

 AddonSuite transforms your World of Warcraft interface management into a seamless and dynamic process, perfectly aligning with your in-game activities.
 A prime example of AddonSuite's versatility is its ability to cater to specific gaming scenarios through customized profiles.
 Here’s how you can leverage this powerful feature:

+[### Features

+- **Addon Management via AceConfig Profiles:** Utilize AceConfig for intuitive management of addon settings, allowing users to easily create, switch, and manage different configuration profiles.
+- **Character-Level Profile Favorites:** Enable users to mark certain profiles as favorites at the character level, enhancing the profile switch menu's usability by filtering favorites for quick access via the minimap icon.
+- **Minimap Icon for Quick Profile Switching and Configuration Access:** A minimap icon is available for quick access, allowing users to effortlessly switch between their favorite profiles and open the addon's configuration settings directly from the minimap.]()

 ### Example Use Cases: